sundarcodes/codesirpi/exampleSite/content/english/_index.md

   image: images/banner-art.svg
   content: Come to us with your awesome idea and lets together brainstorm, discuss
     and create it together.
 Just don't worry about the technology stack.
 Leave the tech part to us..
+We specialise in developing web and mobile apps.
   button:
     enable: true
-    label: Contact With Us
+    label: Reach Us
     link: contact
 feature:
   enable: true